Bryson DeChambeau: 2020–2021: Added driving distance, first U.S. Open victory

+2022–2024: Move to LIV Golf, second U.S. Open Title

+In February 2022, amid speculation that he was joining the Saudi-backed LIV Golf tour, DeChambeau released a statement committing to the PGA Tour.
 In April 2022, DeChambeau announced that he had surgery on his left wrist and would be taking the appropriate time to rest and recover.

-Joining LIV Golf

-In February 2022, amid speculation that he was joining the Saudi-backed LIV Golf tour, DeChambeau released a statement committing to the PGA Tour.
-After missing the cut in the Memorial Tournament, DeChambeau was again asked about LIV Golf, in which his answer suggested he would continue with the PGA Tour.
-However, on June 8, The Daily Telegraph reported that DeChambeau would be joining LIV Golf.
+After missing the cut in the Memorial Tournament at the start of June, DeChambeau was again asked about LIV Golf, in which his answer suggested he would continue with the PGA Tour.
+However, a few days later on June 8, The Daily Telegraph reported that DeChambeau would be joining LIV Golf.
 On June 10, LIV Golf confirmed that DeChambeau had joined the tour.

 As a result of joining LIV Golf, Rocket Mortgage ended its sponsorship deal with DeChambeau.
-911familiesunited.org, a coalition of families and survivors of the 2001 terrorist attacks, sent a scathing letter to representatives of DeChambeau as well as other LIV Golf members, expressing their outrage toward the golfers for participating in LIV Golf and accusing them of sportswashing and betraying the United States.
+911familiesunited.org, a coalition of families and survivors of the September 11 attacks, sent a scathing letter to representatives of DeChambeau as well as other LIV Golf members, expressing their outrage toward the golfers for participating in LIV Golf and accusing them of sportswashing and betraying the United States.
+In June 2023, DeChambeau stated in an interview with CNN that families of the victims the September 11 attacks should move forward "in forgiveness".
+He continued, stating "We'll never be able to repay the families back for what exactly happened just over 20 years ago, and what happened is definitely horrible...
+We're in a place now where it's time to start trying to work together to make things better together as a whole."

-Interactions with rules officials

-DeChambeau has been involved in several widely reported interactions with rules officials.
-In the second round of the 2020 Memorial Tournament, DeChambeau's second shot at the 15th went under a fence and was apparently out of bounds.
-He attempted to argue that only part of the ball was out of bounds, and he should be allowed to play it, but PGA Tour rules official Ken Tackett ruled against him.
-DeChambeau asked for a ruling from a second official, who confirmed Tackett's ruling as correct.
-He went on to shoot a quintuple-bogey 10 on the hole, and missed the cut.

-Just two weeks later at the WGC-FedEx St. Jude Invitational, DeChambeau's tee shot at the 7th stopped on top of some small sticks near the base of a tree.
-He attempted to argue that there were "red ants" in the immediate area of the ball, and asked for a free drop under the rule that allows a drop "when a dangerous animal (such as poisonous snakes, stinging bees, alligators, a single hornet, fire ants or bears) near a ball could cause serious physical injury to the player".
-He spent nearly three minutes attempting to convince the official (by coincidence, Tackett again), but ultimately had to play the ball as it lay.
-He finished the hole with a double-bogey 6.
-Brooks Koepka later poked fun at DeChambeau, faking as though he was summoning a rules official in response to an ant infestation.
+In August 2023 at The Greenbrier, DeChambeau won his first tournament on LIV Golf.
+He followed up a 61 in the second round, with a new tour record of 58 in the third and final round, which also tied the record for lowest round in an elite-level men's professional golf tournament.

+In September, he won his second tournament on the LIV tour, at LIV Golf Chicago.
+He shot a final-round 63, including a 28 on the back nine, to win by one stroke.

+At the 2024 PGA Championship, DeChambeau shot a final round 7-under par 64, which included a birdie on the 72nd hole, to tie leader Xander Schauffele.
+Schauffele then went on to birdie the 72nd hole himself to win by one stroke.

+At the 2024 U.S. Open, DeChambeau got up and down from 55 yards away in the bunker on the 72nd hole to win his second major title, shooting 6-under for the tournament, one stroke ahead of Rory McIlroy.
+The broadcast of the tournament featuring DeChambeau's battle against McIlroy drew a peak viewership of 11.4 million, the highest since the 2015 U.S. Open.